This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 11. Constantly assess what’s going on

-There’s the plan.
+There’s your plan.
 And then, there’s the reality.

 “In preparing for battle I have always found that plans are useless, but planning is indispensable.”